benbarraclough/BeerGoggleGames/src/content/posts/most-useful-drinking-accessories.md

 ---
 title: Most Useful Drinking Accessories
 date: '2022-12-01'
+excerpt: >-
-excerpt: 'A helpful list of accessories that will assist you with some creative methods of drinking.'
+  A helpful list of accessories that will assist you with some creative methods of drinking.
 ---

 ![](/images/mostusefuldrinkingaccessories.webp)